H2CO3/Sparkling/README.md

    for concatenation is *just inevitable.*
  - **Python.** Python has dynamic *and* strict typing.
 That's good because it's convenient and safe at the same time.
-Following this pattern, Sparkling has a strict strong type sytem, but variables don't have types, only values do, so any value can be stored in a variable, and runtime checks enforce the correctness of operations.
+Following this pattern, Sparkling has a strict strong type system, but variables don't have types, only values do, so any value can be stored in a variable, and runtime checks enforce the correctness of operations.
  - **Design errors of JavaScript.** JavaScript is a horrible language in my